Abbotsford BC – a foodie breakdown

 If you think we left something out, leave us a comment below.

-Disclaimer: While none of the restaurants paid us (sad I know) to write about them, mission springs treated us to dinner and a few brews (a big thanks), but our opinions are still our own.
+Disclaimer: While none of the restaurants paid us (that would have been awesome) to write about them, mission springs treated us to dinner and a few brews (a big thanks), but our opinions are still our own.